WillpowerStudios/git-test-01/readme.md

 04. ls -a > to see all dot files

+05. git init > initialize empty git repository

+06. to remove a .git > rm -r .git

-05. git status > to know what's going on
+07. git status > to know what's going on

-06. add -A > to add all files for a commit
+08. git add -A > to add all files for a commit

-07. git status > to see that all files have been added
+09. git status > to see that all files have been added

-08. git commit -m "Initial Commit" > first commit
+10. git commit -m "Initial Commit" > first commit

-09. git log > list of commits
+11. git log > list of commits

-10. in Github, create new repository
+12. in Github, create new repository

-12. git remote add origin https://github.com/WillpowerStudios/git-test-01.git > add where to push commit from new repository page
+13. git remote add origin https://github.com/WillpowerStudios/git-test-01.git > add where to push commit from new repository page

-13. git push -u origin master > Push
+14. git push -u origin master > Push

-14. github username
+15. github username

-15. github password (the terminal purposely does not show you the letters you type nor indicates that you're typing.
+16. github password (the terminal purposely does not show you the letters you type nor indicates that you're typing.
 Type anyways, without error)

-16. Check Github > you will see your initial commit !!
+17. Check Github > you will see your initial commit !!

 --

-17. To Do New Commits !!! > git status
+18. To Do New Commits !!! > git status

-18. We see 'modified:' + 'names of files' in red > git add readme.md ('readme.md' is the file I want to push)
+19. We see 'modified:' + 'names of files' in red > git add readme.md ('readme.md' is the file I want to push)

-19. git status > to know what's up
+20. git status > to know what's up

-20. it says 'modified:' + 'name of file' in green > shows that we successfully added the file(s)
+21. it says 'modified:' + 'name of file' in green > shows that we successfully added the file(s)

-21. git commit -m "process of using git with oF" > '-m' is message (useful for noting what changes were made)
+22. git commit -m "process of using git with oF" > '-m' is message (useful for noting what changes were made)

-22. git push (ALMIGHTY PUSH !)
+23. git push (ALMIGHTY PUSH !)

-23. Check github, it's been pushed !!
+24. Check github, it's been pushed !!
 Jaaaa !!!!